 If you have temporary financial difficulties and you need more time for paying your taxes, you can ask for a payment arrangement.
 While you have a payment arrangement in force, the Tax Administration will not send the taxes included in the arrangement to the enforcement authorities for recovery.

 The terms for the Tax Administration’s payment arrangements will be eased for the time being because of the coronavirus.
-The Ministry of Finance will propose a legal amendment that lays down temporary provisions on reduced late-payment interest on the taxes covered by such arrangements.
-In addition, the Tax Administration will make other terms of the arrangements more flexible.
+The Government has proposed a legal amendment that lays down temporary provisions on reduced late-payment interest on the taxes covered by such arrangements.
+In addition, the Tax Administration have made other terms of the arrangements more flexible.

 The eased terms aim for supporting small businesses that are having financial difficulties.